moirai-lang/moirai-kt/README.md

 This code attempts to sneak past the total cost calculator by using higher-order functions.
 However, the compiler is smart enough to detect that this code will iterate 10,000 times, which is unacceptable.
 The computation is rejcted and the server returns an error.

 # Sub-Packages
-ShardScript consists of 4 packages as well as an acceptance test suite.
-The packages must be built in the order they appear below.
+ShardScript consists of 4 Java packages as well as an acceptance test suite.

-## shardscript-semantics
+## org.shardscript.semantics

 Abstract Syntax Tree (AST) and Semantic Analysis (SA) classes for the ShardScript programming language

-## shardscript-grammar
+## org.shardscript.grammar

 The lexer and parser, implemented using the ANTLR domain-specific programming language/parser generator

-## shardscript-composition
+## org.shardscript.composition

 Compiler frontend, contains ANTLR parse tree visitors and import management

-## shardscript-eval
+## org.shardscript.eval

 Includes an AST visitor that can map an AST to a Value

-## shardscript-acceptance
+## org.shardscript.acceptance

 Full suite of acceptance tests for the ShardScript language